Search

 How you will be measured

-On arrival, chicks are placed in pre-heated housing as soon as possible
+On arrival, ducklings are placed in pre-heated housing as soon as possible

 Automatic equipment is inspected once a day